 It’s important to think about how each part of your space will work together to form a unified environment.
 Utilizing trim pieces between different materials, sizes, shapes

-Dimensional tile can create dramatic depth and texture, but it can also leave an uneven edge when paired with other selections (photo top left).
+Dimensional tile can create dramatic depth and texture, but it can also leave an uneven edge when paired with other selections (top left photo).
 Incorporating transitional trim pieces will offer a seamless solution from one style to the next.
-Similarly, use them on the floor to separate different areas within a space – the top right photo displays a subtle transition, while the photo below incorporates durable curb pieces for a more prominent separation from shower to floor.
+Similarly, they can be used on the floor to separate different areas within a space – the top right photo displays a subtle transition, while the photo below incorporates durable curb pieces for a more prominent separation from shower to floor.

 For tiles that vary in size, double up somersets and run them vertically for the greatest impact.

-If your field tile is ceramic or porcelain, you can easily upgrade the look by using transitions to emphasize the higher-end materials in your design.
-In the photo below, layered trim pieces instantly elevate the Brushed Bronze with Glass Metal Mosaic backsplash, as well as the surrounding ceramic subway tile.
+Using transitions is also the perfect way to emphasize an accent tile in your design.
+In the photo below, layered trim pieces instantly elevate the Brushed Bronze with Glass Metal Mosaic backsplash, while coordinating beautifully with the surrounding ceramic subway tile.